HeyGen Affiliate Programme – Earn 35% Commission | HeyGen

 2. Share

-Promote HeyGen using your referral link in YouTube videos, social video content, blog posts, newsletters, or communities.
+Promote HeyGen using your referral link in YouTube videos, social media content, blog posts, newsletters, or online communities.

 3. Earn

-Earn 35% commission for the first 3 months whenever someone signs up through your link for a new Creator or Teams subscription.
+Earn 35% commission for the first 3 months whenever someone signs up using your link for a new Creator or Teams subscription.

 The minimum payout amount is $30, paid via PayPal.